Components of a vaccine

 - It is used in multidose vials and for single dose vials in many countries as it helps reduce storage requirements/costs,

 - Thiomersal has been subjected to intense scrutiny, as it contains ethyl mercury.
-The Global Advisory Committee on Vaccine Safety continuously review the safety aspects of Thiomersal.
+The Global Advisory Committee on Vaccine Safety continuously reviews the safety aspects of Thiomersal.
 So far, there is no evidence of toxicity when exposed to Thiomersal in vaccines.
 Even trace amounts of thiomersal seem to have no impact on the neurological development of infants.

 - Used to inactivate viruses (e.g. IPV) and to detoxify bacterial toxins, such as the toxins used to make diphtheria and tetanus vaccines,